KYOMU404/SFH.YotogiCAM/README.md

 ## Installation

 1. Ensure you have **BepInEx** installed for COM3D2.
-2. Place the `StayFuckingHard.dll` (or compiled plugin file) into your `BepInEx/plugins` folder.
+2. Place the `COM3D2.SFH.YotogiCAM.Plugin` (or compiled plugin file) into your `BepInEx/plugins` folder.
 3. (Optional) Install the sweat textures mentioned above into your game's `Mod` folder.
+Equip the sweat props to your maids.

 ## Usage